Jumana07/Quiz-App/README.md

 2. Open the `index.html` file in a web browser.

 ## Dependencies
-The My Simple Portfolio Project utilizes the following dependencies:
+The My Quiz Project utilizes the following dependencies:

 - None.